Sparse Bayesian Optimization: ACQUISITION FUNCTION REGULARIZATION

-We will see in the empirical results that internal regularization performs better than external regularization, though, consistent with Theorem \ref{thm:int}, can fail to cover the entire objective vs. sparsity trade-off.
-For EI with internal regularization, the expectation in (\ref{eq:EI_int}) no longer has the closed form of regular EI, however this acquisition function can easily be computed and optimized using Monte Carlo methods~\citep{wilson18, botorch}.
+We will see in the empirical results that internal regularization performs better than external regularization, though, consistent with Proposition \ref{thm:int}, can fail to cover the entire objective vs. sparsity trade-off and so neither is the recommended approach for sparse BO.
 In this paper we focus on EI, but both forms of regularization can be applied to any acquisition function, including entropy search methods.
 In entropy search, the acquisition function evaluates points according to their information gain with respect to the current belief about the location or function value of the optimum.
-The information gain will thus depend on the level of sparsity in a similar way as with EI, and so external vs. internal regularization have similar considerations.
+The information gain will thus depend on the level of sparsity in a similar way as with EI, and so external and internal regularization have similar considerations.